jgutman/mvesc/README.md

 *ETL*

-This folder contains scripts to process our original raw data (e.g. SQL server backups, individual files).
-The output of this folder is transforming raw data into a cleaned and standardized format in our database -- ready for feature extraction and generation.
+This folder contains scripts to process and clean our original raw data (e.g. SQL server backups, individual files).
+The scripts in this folder transform raw data into a cleaned and standardized format in our database (the `clean` schema)-- ready for feature extraction and generation.

 *Descriptives*